Thalexander/sm1-site/about.md

 #### Could have
 - The bot could be energy efficient
 - The bot could be aesthetically pleasing
-- The bot could recommend promotions and products in the vicinity of the user
 - The bot could allow for discovery of new places when requested by the user